bvasilop/udemy-complete-JS-course/JS-Array-and-Object-Methods/js-array-methods.md

       this[i] = this[i].toFixed(2);

 * This is why for...in loops are discouraged when looping over arrays.
+---

-**NOTE:** The forEach loop is another type of for loop in JavaScript.
+#### NOTE: The forEach loop is another type of for loop in JavaScript.
 However, forEach() is actually an array method, so it can only be used exclusively with arrays.
 There is also no way to stop or break a forEach loop.
 If you need that type of behavior in your loop, you’ll have to use a basic for loop.
+---
 ## For...of loop
 * The for...of loop is used to loop over **any** type of data that is iterable.

 * You write a for...of loop almost exactly like you would write a for...in loop, except you swap out in with of and you can drop the index.
 ---
     const digits = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];

     for (const digit of digits) {
     console.log(digit);
     }

 * This makes the for...of loop the most concise version of all the for loops.